-Similar to Vygotsky, Urie Bronfenbrenner (1917-2005) believed that individuals are active in their own development.
-Specifically, Bronfenbrenner's bioecological systems theory poses that development is a result of the ongoing interactions among biological, cognitive, and socioemotional changes within individuals and their changing contexts (Figure 1.6) (Bronfenbrenner & Morris, 2006).
+Similar to Vygotsky, Urie Bronfenbrenner (1917-2005) emphasized the role of context in development.
+He also believed that individuals are active in their own development.
+Specifically, Bronfenbrenner's bioecological systems theory poses that development is a result of the ongoing interactions among biological, cognitive, and socioemotional changes within individuals and their changing contexts, including home, school, neighborhood, culture, and society (Figure 1.6) (Bronfenbrenner & Morris, 2006).
+Bronfenbrenner proposed that all individuals are embedded in, or surrounded by, a series of nested contexts: home, school, neighborhood, culture, and society.
+These contexts interact with one another and the person to determine development.